OSQP: An Operator Splitting Solver for Quadratic Programs: Parametric programs

 \paragraph{Matrices and vectors as parameters.} We separately consider the case in which the values (but not the locations) of the nonzero entries of matrices $P$ and $A$ are updated.
 In this case, in a direct method, we need to refactor the matrix in Algorithm~\ref{alg:osqp_algorithm}.
 However, since the sparsity pattern does not change we need only to recompute the {\em numerical factorization} while reusing the {\em symbolic factorization} from the previous solution.
 This results in a modest reduction in the computation time.
 This class of problems encompasses several applications such as nonlinear \gls{MPC} and \gls{MHE}~\cite{Diehl2009} and sequential quadratic programming~\cite{NW06}.

-\paragraph{Warm starting.} In contrast to interior point methods, OSQP is easily initialized by providing an initial guess of both the primal and dual solutions to the \gls{QP}.
+\paragraph{Warm starting.} In contrast to interior-point methods, OSQP is easily initialized by providing an initial guess of both the primal and dual solutions to the \gls{QP}.
 This approach is known as \emph{warm starting} and is particularly effective when the subsequent \gls{QP} solutions do not vary significantly, which is the case for most {\em parametric programs} applications.
-We can warm start the~\gls{ADMM} iterates from the previous OSQP solution $(x^\star, y^\star)$ by setting $(x^{0}, z^{0}, y^{0})\gets (x^{\star}, Ax^{\star}, y^{\star})$. \reviewchanges{Note that we can warm-start the $\rho$ estimation described in Section~\ref{sec:osqp_implementation} to exploit the ratio between the primal and dual residuals to speedup convergence in subsequent solves.}
+We can warm start the~\gls{ADMM} iterates from the previous OSQP solution $(x^\star, y^\star)$ by setting $(x^{0}, z^{0}, y^{0})\gets (x^{\star}, Ax^{\star}, y^{\star})$.
+Note that we can warm-start the $\rho$ estimation described in Section~\ref{sec:osqp_implementation} to exploit the ratio between the primal and dual residuals to speed up convergence in subsequent solves.